k32/2bdb/README.md

 excluded triple in some places).

-Since formal proofs are only as useful as their assumptions (garbage in -- garbage out), a lot of effort went into keeping the number of assumptions to the minimum.
-Generally speaking, there are two levels of assumptions in SLOT:
+Since formal proofs are only as useful as their assumptions (garbage in — garbage out), a lot of effort went into keeping the number of assumptions to the minimum.
+Generally speaking, there are three levels of assumptions in SLOT:

  - Core definitions that describe side effects of I/O operations in